razerofficial/game-maker-razer-sdk/README.md

 `RazerSDK_RequestReceipts` is an async call that requests all the `entitlement` purchases on the server.

 `RazerSDK_GetAsyncMethod` will return `onSuccessRequestReceipts`, `onFailureRequestReceipts` or `onCancelRequestReceipts` when the request has completed.

+The failure event will be invoked if the user is not signed in.

 ### RazerSDK_Shutdown